RafaelBarbosatec/flutter_robot/README.md

 ```

-If necessary you can customize the functions 'compare', 'udpdate', or 'getTestUri' of 'RobotFileComparator':
+If necessary you can customize the functions 'compare', 'udpdate', or 'getTestUri' of 'RobotFileComparator'.

+Using the file `flutter_test_config.dart`:

 ```dart